xplorer1/express-initializr/README.md

 ## Quick Start

 node-initializr will generate boilerplate code for popular NodeJs frameworks.
-At this moment, it supports express and react.
+At this moment, it supports `express` and `react`.
 Support for other frameworks will come with later versions.
 It tries to be opinionated in the way it defines the folder structure and code organisation.

 Defaults: